ucsd-cse224-wi22/p2-harshgondaliya/README.md

 ```

-In both cases, you are simply comparing a sort of a concatenation of the input files with a concatenation of the output files.
+In both cases, you are simply comparing a sort of concatenation of the input files with a concatenation of the output files.